Project Status Report Best Practices

-A project status report is a type of report created for project management that demonstrates the current status of your project.
-It is a useful communication tool utilized by project team members to discuss key issues with project stakeholders regarding the status of the project.
+A project status report is a type of report which is created on a weekly or monthly basis for project management to demonstrate the current status of your project.
+It is a useful communication tool utilized by project team members to discuss key issues with key stakeholders regarding the performance of the project.
 A project status report can be created in many different formats depending on the requirements of the project, project team, and stakeholders.
 However, if it is not created properly, team members and the client may find it annoying and overwhelming.
-In this article we will answer the following; How to created a project status report?, What is the purpose of a status report?, What makes a good project status report? and share best practices for project status reports.
+In this article, we will answer the following; How to create a project status report?
+What is the purpose of a status report?
+What makes a good project status report? and share best practices to guide you to create your own project status reports.

 What are Project Status Reports?